January 6, 1955

 Olly Murs (Featuring Snoop Dogg) "Moves" (2018)

-He is in a relationship with Louise Ford, since 2014, they have one child.
+He started dating comedian Louise Ford in 2014, they have one child.